Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Discussion

 The best-fit multilinear model predicts that faster rotators (with $P_{rot} < 5\hours$) have larger regolith grains.
-Generally speaking, this finding is consistent with thermal breakdown of regolith and with centrifugal ejection of small grains.
-Interestingly, two fast rotators in our sample, 1950 DA ($D_\mathit{eff} \approx 1.3 \km$, $P_\mathit{rot} \approx 2.12$) and Amun ($D_\mathit{eff} \approx 2.7\km$, $P_\mathit{rot} \approx 2.53 \hours$), posses regolith characteristics at the extremes of the sample: Amun has a high thermal inertia, suggesting it may be completely devoid of fine-grained regolith in contrast to 1950 DA.
-Amun may have always been completely void of regolith or it could had been similar to 1950 DA in the past.
-In the latter case, it was a rubble pile held together by cohesive forces, and was subsequently and periodically spun-up such that a catastrophic resurfacing (or even disruption of a once-larger body) occurred.
-In this scenario, we might expect 1950 DA to lose a portion of its regolith as its rotation rate incrementally increases and structural failure occurs.
+Generally speaking, this finding is consistent with thermal breakdown of regolith and/or with centrifugal ejection of smaller grains.
+Because smaller grains have greater cohesive properties, we slightly favor the former, although it is possible that centrifugal mass loss can affect a wide range of particle sizes.
+Interestingly, two fast rotators in the sample, (29075) 1950~DA ($D_\mathit{eff} \approx 1.3 \km$, $P_\mathit{rot} \approx 2.12$) and (3554) Amun ($D_\mathit{eff} \approx 2.7\km$, $P_\mathit{rot} \approx 2.53 \hours$), posses regolith characteristics at the extremes of the sample: Amun has a high thermal inertia, suggesting it may be completely devoid of fine-grained regolith, in contrast to 1950~DA \citep{Rozitis_etal14}.
+Amun may have always been lacking any significant regolith or it could had been similar to 1950~DA in the past.
+In the latter case, it was subsequently and periodically spun-up such that centrifugal forces exceeded any cohesion holding the regolith together resulting in the loss of fine-grained regolith held together in massive clumps, as described above.
+In this scenario, we might expect 1950~DA to lose clumps of fine grained material as its rotation rate incrementally increases and structural failure occurs within the regolith.
 More thermal inertia estimates of rapid rotators ($P_{rot} < 3 \hours$) may provide greater detail into the efficiency and probability of centrifugal ejection and the cohesive strength of regolith \citep{Rozitis_etal14}.